 Weighted average coal capacity per train averaged 7,691 net tonnes in 2013.
 This compares to a figure of approximately 7,324 net tonnes in 2012.
-For the 2014 year to date, average train weight is 7,819 net tonnes, which suggests that contracted volumes appear to be lagging the trend of increasing train size.
+For the 2014 year to date, average train weight is 7,819 net tonnes.
+Average train size as contracted with ARTC is 7,296 tonnes (table 2) which suggests that contracted volumes are lagging the trend of increasing train size.
 Further payload growth is expected with Aurizon trialling further increases.
-Note that the average is calculated on trains arriving at the
+Note that the average is calculated on trains arriving at the Port.

-Port.
 As the 100 tonne wagons generally travel further, they make fewer cycles and hence have a lower weighting in the calculation of the average than if a straight arithmetic average of train size was calculated.